Uche05/ProductSalesAid/README.md

 # [Uche's PAS](https://product-sales-aid-a1201459a834.herokuapp.com/)

-- A company, Uche's Product Sales Company[imaginative] uses this software to automate having a spreadsheet of the details they need from their customers when their customers want to make a purchase.
+- A company, Uche's Product Sales Company[imaginative] uses this software to automate having a spreadsheet of the details they need from their customers when their customers want to make a purchase of certain products.
 - Uche's PAS(Product Sales Aid) is a Command-Line Interface website itinerary used to register a company's details along with an amount of products they want.
-- The site takes in several user inputs and

 ## Table of Contents